 Timber is still one of the most popular floor styles due to its grandeur.
 This solid, durable material is one of the most common floor surfaces found in homes across the world.
 It is widely available in engineered, laminate and hardwood finishes.

 Timber hardwood is a classic, timeless surface that induces feelings of warmth and luxury to your guests, and it remains top on the list when it comes to renovating.
-Hardwood flooring is long lasting and can instantly change the style and ambience of any interior space.
-Its versatility allows it to be used in almost any area of the home, from your TV room and lounge, to your formal dining room and bedroom.
+Hardwood flooring is long-lasting and can instantly change the style and ambience of any interior space.
+Its versatility allows it to be used in almost any area of the home, from your TV room and lounge to your formal dining room and bedroom.

 Cork is gaining more popularity because of its natural appearance and durability.
 It is manufactured from the Cork Oak tree, using only its outer layer of bark, which contains cork.

 The natural colour gives a welcoming feeling to any space, making it perfect for the entrance of a home.
-One of its greatest benefits is the density of the material, which has sound absorbing qualities.
+One of its greatest benefits is the density of the material, which has sound-absorbing qualities.
 It is also loved for requiring minimal maintenance, similar to laminate flooring.

-Closely resembling hardwood and bamboo floors, laminate flooring is made up of several layers of processed wood, covered with a photographic film in order to imitate timber wood, at a fraction of the cost.
+Closely resembling hardwood and bamboo floors, laminate flooring is made up of several layers of processed wood, covered with a photographic film to imitate timber wood, at a fraction of the cost.
 Laminate flooring is extremely affordable as these layers of wood can be made of off-cuts and pulp.